 These narcissistic father traits are commonly prevalent, but we tend to overlook them, thinking that these traits are too common!

-The narcissistic parenting hopes and aims at keeping their offspring under their thumb forever.
+The narcissistic parent hopes and aims at keeping their offspring under their thumb forever.

-So as soon as the child begins to show maturity or individuation, making his or her own choices and preferences known, the parent can become furious and indignant, taking it as a personal affront and a threat.
+So, as soon as the child begins to show maturity or individuation, making their own choices and preferences known, the parent can become furious and indignant, taking it as a personal affront and a threat.